msi-code/ST10501039_PROG5121_Part1/README.md

 checking  correct formart of the name used to login by the user.

 ### Password Validation
-checking password if it contains any invalid characters.
+Checking password if it contains any invalid characters.

 ### CellNumber Validation
 Checking if the number is valid.